Freedom of religion in Brunei: Legal and policy framework

 The Government describes the country as a Malay Islamic Monarchy and actively promotes adherence by its Muslim residents to Islamic values and traditions.
 The Ministry of Religious Affairs deals solely with Islam and Islamic laws, which exist alongside secular laws and apply only to Muslims.
+The Syariah Penal Code Order 2013 came into full effect in 2019 and is legally enforceable only with Bruneian Muslims.

 The Societies Order of 2005 compels all organizations, including any religious group that is a non-Sunni sect of Islam, to register.
 The order also requires organizations to name all members.
 An organization that fails to register can face charges of unlawful assembly and be fined.
 Individuals who participate in or influence others to join unregistered organizations can be fined, arrested, and imprisoned.
 Approval to register is at the discretion of the Registrar of Societies (who is also the Commissioner of Police) and may be refused for any reason.
 There were no reports of religiously motivated refusal to register organizations during the reporting period.
 The Government continued to use zoning laws that prohibit the use of private homes as places of worship.
 While the country has three officially registered Chinese temples, other unregistered temples, many of which are in private homes, are known to operate but have not faced charges for failing to register.